LoginRadius/engineering-portal/content/guest-post/modern-login-signup-form-tailwindcss-react/index.md

 ## Use LoginRadius Authentication APIs

 You can use [LoginRadius](https://www.loginradius.com/) to quickly setup an authentication backend for your frontend application.
-First, you'll need to setup an account and get your API key and secret from your account Dashboard.
+First, you'll need to setup an account and get your API key from your account Dashboard.
 Then, you can simply use their [login endpoint](https://api.loginradius.com/identity/v2/auth/login) to authenticate users.

 The endpoint takes an email and password as parameters and validates them against them against the correct credentials.
 If we were to integrate this enpoint in our previously build `<Login/>` component (`/scr/components/Login.js`) here's, how the `authenticateUser` method would look like: